SEAP Southeast Asia Pilot-1

 Phuket Boat Lagoon Marina & Royal Phuket Marina, Phang Nga Bay, Thailand

-Phuket Boat Lagoon Marina was Phuket’s first marina complex, and has been fully operational since 1994.
+Phuket Boat Lagoon Marina was Phuket’s first marina complex and has been fully operational since 1994.
 This circular lagoon was originally a tidal flat at the head of a shallow, meandering two-mile creek, Klong Tha Rua.
-Today it has 180 berths in the water, 150 on the hardstand and 24 dry stacking bays.
+Today it has 180 berths in the water, 160 on the hardstand, 22 dry stacking bays.
+It also has three marine travel lifts with capacity from 40 tons up to 120 tons.

 Klong Tha Rua was once the main port of the island, long before Phuket Town was built by the predominantly Chinese tin miners who arrived over 100 years ago.
 Phuket-based entrepreneur and pleasure-boat enthusiast, Khun Kanit Yongsakul, started the project by damming the stream and digging the basin to a depth of five metres before reopening the entrance.
 (See ‘Marina Focus‘ for a lot more detailed information about Phuket Boat Lagoon Marina).

-Royal Phuket Marina, with only 76 berths mostly filled with long-stay yachts and day trip boats, was opened in 2005 and shares the same approach channel.
+Royal Phuket Marina, with only 100 wet berths mostly filled with long-stay yachts and day trip boats, was opened in 2005 and shares the same approach channel.
 The entrance is on port, closer to the sea by about half a mile.
-Phuket Boat Lagoon Marina, further up the channel after a shallow 90-degree turn to port, offers a full range of services.and marine products comparable with facilities elsewhere in the world.
+Phuket Boat Lagoon Marina, further up the channel after a shallow 90-degree turn to port, offers a full range of services and marine products comparable with facilities elsewhere in the world.

 The Channel